-- Maintain on hand, or through partnerships and agreements with Canadian Red Cross, support equipment (including, but not limited to, signage, laptops, phones, cots, bedding, hygiene kits, operating manuals and clothing) to be used for ESS purposes. - Participate in the planning of emergency responses with local municipalities to ensure an understanding of responsibilities. - Collaborate with local municipalities and Canadian Red Cross to establish a Reception Centre.
-These are ideally community centres that have been presurveyed by the Region, local municipality and Canadian Red Cross to determine suitability for use as an emergency site. - Collaborate with local municipalities to deliver ESS and Reception Centre training to Regional and local municipal staff - Participate in Regional and local municipal emergency exercises. - Maintain an available roster of staff able to serve in a DEOC or Reception Centre Manager role - Identify and maintain relationships with internal and external agencies to be able to meet the emergency needs of evacuees
+- Maintain on hand, or through partnerships and agreements support equipment (including, but not limited to, signage, laptops, phones, cots, bedding, hygiene kits, operating manuals and clothing) to be used for ESS. - Participate in the planning of emergency responses with local municipalities to ensure an understanding of responsibilities. - Collaborate with local municipal partners to establish a Reception Centre.
+These are ideally community centres that have been surveyed by the Region, a local municipality and ESS partner agencies to determine suitability for use as an emergency site. - Collaborate with local municipalities to deliver ESS and Reception Centre training to Regional and local municipal staff. - Participate in Regional and local municipal emergency exercises. - Maintain an available roster of staff able to serve in a DEOC or Reception Centre Manager role. - Identify and maintain relationships with internal and external agencies to be able to meet the emergency needs of evacuees.